 Experimental evolution is just a start, and we maintain some subsets of populations which we use to test hypotheses about costs of learning, trade-offs of life history and of economics, generalization of learning and preference, mechanisms of memory, and differences in gene expression and genome.

 While much of what we do is driven by theory, we are also keenly interested in the cognitive ecology of bees.
 Here we use observations and knowledge from natural history, combined with theory on how animals deal with changing environments, to make predictions about the cognitive differences we will find in natural populations.
-We have been doing this work with North American bumble bees and now with orchid bees.
+We have been doing this work with North American bumble bees, orchid bees, and sweat bees.

 We generally think of learning as a means to track change in the environment.
 How will economics and change favor tracking and which conditions favor constant choice, like the flower constancy we see in bumblebees?
 How does change in the environment affect how animals weight different types of information?
 We are using both bumble bees and flies to address some of these questions.
 With bees we are applying classic tracking models from foraging theory to look at how change, innate bias, and other factors affect when new information will be acquired and applied.
 We are also looking at decision rules and theories from human economics to predict patterns of behavior in foraging bees.